BohdanTkachenko/webpack-split-by-path/README.md

 Configuration of the plugin is simple.
 You instantiate the plugin with an array of objects, each containing the keys `name` and `path`.
 Any modules which are in your entry chunk which match the bucket's path (first matching bucket is used), are then moved to a new chunk with the given name.

+If you have several entry points and want some modules to be in different chunks for each entry point you can use the `[entryname]` substitute into the `name` key of chunk.

 `path` should be an absolute path string value.
 It can be also an array of such values.

 Creating a 'catch-all' bucket is not necessary: anything which doesn't match one of the defined buckets will be left in